 On February 6, 2015, the Canadian Supreme Court ruled that both assisted suicide and euthanasia are legal but suspended implementation of the decision for one year.

 2. What is the difference between euthanasia and assisted suicide?

 One way to distinguish them is to look at the last act – the act without which death would not occur.

 Using this distinction, if a third party performs the last act that intentionally causes a patient’s death, euthanasia has occurred.
 For example, giving a patient a lethal injection or putting a plastic bag over her head to suffocate her would be considered euthanasia.

 On the other hand, if the person who dies performs the last act, assisted suicide has taken place.
-Thus it would be assisted suicide if a person swallows an overdose of drugs that has been provided by a doctor for the purpose of causing death.
-It would also be assisted suicide if a patient pushes a switch to trigger a fatal injection after the doctor has inserted an intravenous needle into the patient’s vein.
+Thus it would be assisted suicide if a person intentionally swallows an overdose of drugs that has been provided by a doctor for the purpose of causing death.
+It would also be assisted suicide if a patient pushes a switch to trigger a fatal injection after the doctor has inserted an intravenous needle bearing a lethal drug into the patient’s vein.

 3. Doesn’t modern technology keep people alive who would have died in the past?

 Modern medicine has definitely lengthened life spans.
 A century ago, high blood pressure, pneumonia, appendicitis, and diabetes likely meant death, often accompanied by excruciating pain.
 Women had shorter life expectancies than men since many died in childbirth.
 Antibiotics, immunizations, modern surgery and many of today’s routine therapies or medications were unknown then.